 - Pray, also, for regular visits and investigations by the Medical Board and government to assess the actual working situations of some hospitals.

-- Pray for them to make more funds available to public hospitals to enable them to treat those who are suffering and not leave them with the feeling of being overlooked or neglected.
+- Pray for them to make more funds available to public hospitals to enable medical professionals to treat those who are suffering and not leave them with the feeling of being overlooked or neglected.

 Proclaim/pray: Isaiah 41:10: Fear not, for I am with you; be not dismayed, for I am your God.
 I will strengthen you, yes, I will help you, I will uphold you with my My righteous right hand.